Silver Quarters

 Barber Silver Quarters

-The Barber Quarter was issued by the US Mint from 1892 until 1916.
+The Barber Quarter was issued by the U.S. Mint from 1892 until 1916.
 Named after its designer, Charles E. Barber.
 The obverse of the Barber Quarter features the head of Liberty facing right, wearing a Phrygian cap, a laurel wreath with a ribbon, and a headband inscribed with the word “LIBERTY.”
 The reverse showcases an eagle with outstretched wings holding arrows and an olive branch, an emblematic design of the United States.

 Barber Quarters are made of 90% silver, are highly collectible, and many will carry numismatic value, especially in higher grades or with rare mint marks, in addition to the intrinsic silver value.
 The value of a Barber Quarter depends on its condition, year, mint mark, and rarity.